Casa Magnolia

 _Construction documents, Bidding

-FF&E, Loose furniture
+_FF&E, Loose furniture, Bespoke joinery

 _Building permits